vandytripp/vandytripp.github.io/_pages/teaching.md

 ### Teaching:

-Statistics Lab / Undergraduate / Instructor and Coordinator for Vanderbilt's [NSF Site for Accountability, Behavior, & Conflict in Democratic Politics](https://lab.vanderbilt.edu/political-science-reu/)
+Instructor of Statistics Lab and Coordinator for Vanderbilt's [NSF Site for Accountability, Behavior, & Conflict in Democratic Politics](https://lab.vanderbilt.edu/political-science-reu/)

 Politics of Migration / Undergraduate / Teaching Assistant